colmhaugh/spanish-point/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Spanish Point.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media.
+  -The  footer includes an  icon to indicate the current weather of the area.

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)